sheva/PeopleSimplePreferences/README.md

 ## Details

 Implemented date of birth instead of age, because age is dynamic value.
-But also "age" field added - it's read-only & auto-calculated from date of birth.
+But "age" also present in model as transient field - it's read-only & auto-calculated from date of birth.

 Implemented multiple preferences for color & food.
-Color preferences are sub-set of pre-defined colors so I used `enum`.
-Food preferences are user-generated so I've used a separate DB table & relation one-to-many.
+Color preferences are sub-set of pre-defined colors represented by `enum`.
+Food preferences are user-generated.

-Added constraint for unique first name + last name + date of birth.
-You can't create two persons with same fields.
+Added constraint for uniqueness of first name + last name + date of birth.

 ## Try it!